5.9.3 Debtors' Delinquent Accounts

 Revenue Officers and Insolvency

 1. Insolvency Contacts.
 Revenue officers (ROs) must immediately contact CIO or the local Field Insolvency office by phone or fax upon learning of a bankruptcy when no TC 520s are posted on IDRS to freeze the taxpayer’s accounts.
-SCI may not be aware a taxpayer has filed bankruptcy because:
+CIO and FI contact information can be found at SERP - Insolvency (Bankruptcy) Tools.

 1. The debtor did not list the IRS as a creditor;